Linaro/documentation/Reference-Platform/ConsumerEdition/HiKey/BFSDebianRPB-16.03.md

 ### Boot Loader

-Please see [https://github.com/linaro/documentation/wiki/Reference-Platform-Bootloader-Hikey#building-from-source](https://github.com/linaro/documentation/wiki/Reference-Platform-Bootloader-Hikey#building-from-source) for instructions on how to built the boot loader from source.
+Please see go [here](BuildSourceBL.md) for instructions on how to built the boot loader from source.

 #### How to get and customize Debian packages source code